laravel/docs/valet.md

 In other words, a blazing fast Laravel development environment that uses roughly 7mb of RAM.
 Valet isn't a complete replacement for Vagrant or Homestead, but provides a great alternative if you want flexible basics, prefer extreme speed, or are working on a machine with a limited amount of RAM.

-Out of the box, Valet supports:
+Out of the box, Valet supports includes, but is not limited to:

 <div class="content-list" markdown="1">
 - [Laravel](https://laravel.com)